Why does my dog pee on my bed? (and how can I stop it?)

 Crate training

 Far from being a punishment, spending time in a crate can actually be helpful for anxious or senior dogs who may be peeing because they’re feeling insecure or unsettled.
-A crate can serve as a safe space for them to relax in and can provide them with a sense of comfort.
+A crate can serve as a safe space for them to relax in and can provide them with a sense of comfort, especially when you use one of the best dog crates.

 For dogs who have been potty trained but seem to have started peeing in the house again as a way to mark their territory, behavior modification training may be needed to stamp this out.

 If you catch your dog in the act of peeing on your bed, interrupt them with a loud clap of your hands and immediately take them outside to finish their business.
-Once they’re done, use positive reinforcement in the form of verbal praise and the best dog treats to reward them for good behavior.
+Once they’re done, use positive reinforcement in the form of verbal praise and the best long lasting dog chews to reward them for good behavior.

-Resist the temptation to scold your dog or punish them for peeing - just like us humans, our canine companions respond a lot better to being rewarded for positive behaviors than they do for being told off for negative ones.
+Resist the temptation to scold your dog or punish them for peeing - just like us humans, our canine companions respond a lot better to being rewarded for positive behaviors than being told off for negative ones.

 Thoroughly clean up all accidents